Raistlfiren/garmin-csv-plan/README.md

  - Delete workouts that are made based upon the CSV file
  - **ONLY** delete workouts (Do not import anything)
  - Schedule workouts on Garmin Connect calendar based upon a start **OR** end date
+ - Create swimming workouts by specifying the pool size as an option Ex.: `--pool-size=25yds`

 ## Google Sheet Examples
 [Example of all Workout Types](https://docs.google.com/spreadsheets/d/1AAAbfSvPshHxqMvTAfcEBTL75JEKP6daVGIYlL0gztc/edit?usp=sharing)